QubitExplorer/Recommender-System/README.md

 **Agile Method:** Or, we can also do in an Agile Way - Summary for the Compiler Process:

-Lexical Analysis: Backlog is broken down into workable tasks.
+Lexical Analysis: Model Backlog is broken down into workable tasks.

-Syntax Analysis: Ensures tasks fit the plan.
+Syntax Analysis: Ensures RC tasks fit the plan.

 Semantic Analysis: Verifies that the output delivers meaningful value.

 Optimization: Continuous improvement and refinement of the product.

-Code Generation: Delivers a working increment of software.
+Code Generation: Working increment of Recommendation Engines.

 **Recbole - Major Classifications:**